bradland/rubygems-incident-verifiers/README.md

 [form]:https://docs.google.com/forms/d/1ww3Icilk2U2VsULv64-27Wz2yHXMAteuUdlfjaqtkAs/viewform

+## Contributors ##

+Thanks to cowboyd and revans for contributing the scripts.

 ## Why all this? ##

 The Rubygems.org server was compromised by a remote code vulnerability exploit.
 Details available at official Rubygems sources.